 Patel: I like to tell people that even if they renovate, there are risks involved.
 It really comes down to weighing their options and seeing if they have the means to renovate.

-Whenever Sundae buys homes that need to be updated, we’ll put anywhere from $40,000 to $60,000 into a property to really do a high-end update.
+Whenever Sundae helps connect a seller with a home that need to be updated with an investor on our marketplace, that investor will put anywhere from $40,000 to $60,000 into a property to really do a high-end update.
 This is the average cost to be successful in terms of being able to sell it quickly.
 Because we do this constantly, we have the business down, whereas most sellers have never actually done any renovations.

 I really like to be thorough and paint the picture of what the renovation process looks like.
 Updating a house is not easy to manage.
 Most renovations take longer than expected and go over budget.
 Sometimes it can be challenging to find a good contractor.

 Even the experience of living in the house while doing updates is difficult.
 Getting sawdust in your cereal is definitely not ideal.